 It doesn’t fall apart or need renovation.
 Bad tenants can’t damage it.
 You don’t need to worry about screening tenants, rent defaults, or going through the eviction process.
 Or, for that matter, eviction moratoriums allowing tenants to live for free in your property.

 My exit strategy involves flipping the parcels and offering optional owner financing.
 If the buyer-borrower defaults, I don’t have to go through the traditional foreclosure process.
 I just reclaim possession and sell it to someone else.
 Flipping keeps the investment time horizon short, so I don’t have to lock up my cash for a long period of time.

 Best of all, you can buy parcels of land for as little as $100.

-Check out how Scott Todd replaced his day job salary in 18 months with land investments, and learn how to invest in land with either the Land Geek course or the REtipster land investing course.
-I’ve taken both and they’re excellent, teaching you how to invest with low risk and high returns.
+Check out how Scott Todd replaced his day job salary in 18 months with land investments, and learn how to invest in land with either the REtipster land investing course (which is excellent) or the Land Geek course.
+I’ve taken both, and they teach you how to invest with low risk and high returns.

 There are many ways to house hack, but the core concept involves using your home to generate revenue, which then offsets your housing costs, allowing you to “live for free.”

 The classic multifamily house hacking model is buying a 2-4 unit property, moving into one unit, and renting out the other(s).
 You can use a standard owner-occupied mortgage loan, such as a Fannie Mae or Freddie Mac loan with a 3% down payment, or an FHA loan with a 3.5% down payment.